uhasker/large-language-models-for-software-engineers/src/04-embeddings.md

     return score
 ```

-Let’s test the BM25 score using an example query:
+Now we can test the implementation using an example query:

 ```python
 query = ["TS-01", "I", "password"]